Hongnodie/Retail-Shop-Back-End/README.md

   exit
   ```

-  Then use the following command to start this app in shell (right click and open integrated terminal):
+  Then use the following command to start this app in shell:

   ```
   node app.js